 The prospects of a fast-approaching Age of Enhancement evokes caution in almost everyone, scientist or otherwise.
 It has been the subject of countless dystopian sci-fi novels.

-According to David Ewing Duncan, a journalist specializing in the implications of biotechnology, in a recent article in The New York Times, the future may be now—and maybe we should welcome it.
+According to David Ewing Duncan, a journalist specializing in the implications of biotechnology, in an article in The New York Times, the future may be now—and maybe we should welcome it.

 What is gene enhancement and how does it differ from gene therapy?
 The distinctions are fuzzy, but for the most part, gene therapy involves using genetic engineering to alter defective genes or insert corrected genes into the body in order to treat a disease.
 It is considered more a medical procedure.
 Enhancement focuses more on what might be called “nature tinkering,” although that too could involve medical measures such as developing vaccines that could strengthen one’s immune system to a point beyond that which would be achieved “naturally.”